block-wallet/extension/docs/convention.md

 ## Branch names

-Based on the previous standard, the branch names must start with the following preffixes:
+Based on the previous standard, the branch names must start with the following prefixes:

 ```
 feat/: implement new features for endusers